The 80/20 rule: Balancing easy and hard runs for maximum results

 Feels manageable even on tired legs

-Examples: base runs, recovery runs, long runs (if kept aerobic)
+Examples: base runs, recovery runs, long runs (if run in zones 1-2)

 Hard running